► £1.3 billion for vehicle charging points

 It’s a tough job, but someone needs to do it.
 New Chancellor of the Exchequer Rishi Sunak’s first budget was a trial by fire given the backdrop of an ongoing Coronavirus crisis and the aftermath of the UK’s exit from the EU.
 So, it’s no surprise to see that drivers have been largely left alone, with fuel duty and VED rates remaining unchanged.

 However, if you’re considering an electric car or the roads are bad where you live, there’s plenty of good news in the Budget.
-Clearly, the Government wants more people to take up an electric car from April, with the Benefit-in-Kind changes and further extension of the Plug-in Car Grant making it less costly than it need be to make the change.
+Clearly, the Government wants more people to take up an electric car from April, with the Benefit-in-Kind changes and further extension of the Plug-in Car Grant making it less costly than it needs be to make the change.

 There haven't been any major changes affecting UK drivers.
 Although there aren't any changes to the current system of Vehicle Excise Duty (VED) that has been in place since 2017, there are a number of incentives aimed at stimulating car sales, especially electric cars.
 Also, road building will benefit following the announcement of a £600 billion cash injection into infrastructure spending.